evncosta/100-Days-of-Code/Day 14/README.md

 An engaging social media guessing game where players compare which celebrity has more Instagram followers.
 This project was completed as part of **Day 14** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 14: Higher Lower Game Project** in the 100 Days of Code curriculum.
+It demonstrates practical application of data manipulation and game design principles.

 ## 🎯 Project Overview

 The Higher or Lower game features: